About this listing

 Walk to town - organic farm stand on road - feed chicks.
 Groups & multi-gen families love: multi-cook kitchen, quiet, space, peaceful, happy, fun.
 History, natural beauty & culture.
 Bus and 87 five mins.
 Read our reviews & Instagram #thornwood1740.

-This 250+ year-old gem has been twelve years in the remaking.
+This 250+ year-old gem has been thirteen years in the remaking.
 We saved every detail we could while still making it a comfortable, beautiful retreat with all the modern conveniences.
 It sits on 5.5 acres of woods, lawns, pond, and gardens.

 Dining and Cooking: